Uncontested Divorce Lawyer Philadelphia

 Section 3301(d) of the divorce code provides a remedy when the marriage has suffered an irretrievable breakdown.
 To file under this section, the parties must have lived apart for at least one year.
 This section can be used when one spouse in uncooperative.
 If a divorce complaint is served, and one of the parties does not want to sign any of the required documents required by section 3301(c), section 3301(d) can be used.
 If one of the parties does not sign anything a Divorce can still be granted if all the proper papers are served, and proof is given to the Court that the papers were served in a timely fashion.
 It is important to note, however, that if a party is proceeding under 3301(d) of the divorce code, all economic issues must be resolved before a judge will sign a divorce decree.
 It is possible to separate the issues, however, this requires a separate motion called a Motion to Bifurcate, and adds time and expense to the process.

 It is also possible to get a divorce if one of the spouses cannot be found.
 This is more common than one might think.
 This is called a Divorce by Publication.
 The law requires that notice of the divorce complaint must be advertised in local newspapers.
 After proof of notice is given to the court the judge can sign the divorce decree.

 Philadelphia Uncontested Divorce Lawyer

-Even in easier divorces there is a great deal of paperwork to file and there are deadlines for the filings.
+Even in easier divorces there is a great deal of paperwork to file, and there are deadlines for the filings.
 The attorneys at Greg Prosmushkin, P.C. are experienced in all facets of divorce, and are extremely knowledgeable about the divorce code and its requirements.
-Free consultations are available, please call or email if you have any questions.
+Free consultations are available, so please call or email us if you have any questions.
 Our attorneys are here to assist you.

 This content was written on behalf of Greg Prosmushkin.